Survivor (American TV series): Format and rules

 In addition to being eliminated by a Tribal Council Vote, the Castaways can also elect to leave the game at any time, either if they are finding the game or the experience too difficult, or to attend to a personal emergency outside of the game.
 Castaways who are injured can be removed from the game if the medical staff assess their condition and decides that they are not fit to continue in the game.

 The American version has introduced numerous modifications, or "twists", on the core rules in order to keep the players on their toes and to prevent players from relying on strategies that succeeded in prior seasons.
 These changes have included tribal switches, seasons starting with more than two tribes, the ability to exile a player from a tribe for a short time on "Exile Island", hidden immunity idols that players can use to save themselves or others at Tribal Council, special voting powers which can be used to influence the result at Tribal Council, the chance to return to regular gameplay after elimination through "Redemption Island", "Edge of Extinction" or "The Outcast Tribe" twists, and special advantages to help players in the game like an extra vote, the ability to steal a vote, an idol nullifier, and a final four fire-making challenge as of season 35.

 Series overview

 The United States version is produced by Mark Burnett and hosted by Jeff Probst, who also serves as an executive producer.
+Its creator Charlie Parsons is also an executive producer.
 Each competition is called a season, has a unique name, and lasts from 13 to 16 episodes.
 The first season, Survivor: Borneo, was broadcast as a summer replacement show in 2000.
 Starting with the third season, Survivor: Africa, there have been two seasons aired during each American television season.
 (Note: Except 2020–21, which was not aired due to the television production suspensions caused by the COVID-19 pandemic.)
 Starting with the 41st season, no subtitle has been used in promotion of the season.
-Instead, the show began following a number format similar to Big Brother and The Amazing Race.
-During the weeks of February 9 and 16, 2026, classic episodes of the series will air on CBS highlighting key moments of the contestants from Season 50.

 In the first season, there was a 75-person crew.
 By season 22, the crew had grown to 325 people.

-A total of 751 contestants have competed on Survivors 49 seasons.
+A total of 751 contestants have competed on Survivors 50 seasons.